smaurice101/maadsbml/docs/source/createpythonpackage.rst

 12. In the file **c:/>pythonpackage/studenttestpackage/studenttestpackage/myfunctions.py**

-    This is the file that you define your functions.
+    This is the file where you define your functions.

    .. figure:: tp8.png
       :scale: 70%